Working with Android ImageView and Bitmap

 Use image loader LIBRARIES

-If you want to download an image from internet and load it to an ImageView, you should use an image loader library like Picasso library.
+If you want to download an image from the internet and load it to an ImageView, you should use an image loader library like Picasso library.

 Some examples: